liyocee/arxiv_publications/Readme.md

 # Scientific Publications
-This project synchronises metadata data about scientificic publications from the (Arxiv)[https://arxiv.org/] site.
+This project synchronises metadata data about scientificic publications from the [Arxix](https://arxiv.org/) site.

 ## Articles Categories
-Metadata synchronization is only happens for the articles that fall in the following categories:
+Metadata synchronization will only happens for the articles that fall in the following categories:
 - Psychiatry
 - Therapy
 - Data Science